-(x) The virement rules do not apply to the movement of budget between the individual budget headings of an individual trading activity, because trading activities are controlled to an overall financial target rather than against individual expenditure and income headings (see paragraph 3.6.1).
-The approval of the Cabinet Member for Finance is however required to transfer resources between individual trading activities and to/from the General Fund - see paragraph 3.6.3.
+- (ix) The virement rules do not apply to the movement of budget between the individual budget headings of an individual trading activity.
+The approval of the Cabinet Member for Finance is however required to transfer resources between trading activities and the General Fund see paragraph 3.6.3. - (x) Member approval is not required when the virement reflects the implementation of decisions already taken by Members, except where budget is required that was not made explicit when the decision was taken.

 - (xi) Member approval is not required where a budget will continue to be used for the approved purpose but is being moved, for example, to reflect a change in budget holder responsibilities.
-Such transfers will however require the approval of the relevant Head(s) of Finance or the Chief Accountant. - (xii) Member approval is not required for budget movements arising in order to comply with the CIPFA Service Expenditure Reporting Code of Practice guidance on accounting for overheads, or budget movements arising in order to comply with proper accounting practice.
+Such transfers will however require the approval of the relevant Head(s) of Finance. - (xii) Member approval is not required for budget movements arising in order to comply with the CIPFA Service Expenditure Reporting Code of Practice guidance on accounting for overheads, or budget movements arising in order to comply with proper accounting practice.
 Approval is required from the relevant Head of Finance and/or the Chief Accountant.